photo of Kerstin Hoef-Emden

 Focus of my Research

 Cryptophytes are microscopic flagellated algae containing four genomes of different evolutionary origin in their cells.
-My research focuses on the molecular phylogeny and systematics of the cryptophytes and on the evolutionary history of their phenotypic and molecular characters.
+My research focuses on the molecular phylogeny, systematics, classification and DNA taxonomy of the cryptophytes and on the evolutionary history of their phenotypic and molecular characters.
 In my work I combine classical (differential interference contrast light microscopy, spectrophotometry, transmission electron microscopy) with molecular methods.
 A more detailed description of my research interests can be found here.

 06 August 2009